Media-Smart/vedacls/README.md

 4. Inference SDK

-You can refer to [FlexInfer](https://github.com/Media-Smart/flexinfer/blob/master/examples/classifier.py)
+You can refer to [FlexInfer](https://github.com/Media-Smart/flexinfer/blob/master/examples/classifier.py) for details.

 ## Contact